 Learning to Love the Complexities of Big Data

+As Computers Get More Personal, Big Data Gets More Complex

+Embrace complexity :Designing with big data in a connected world becomes personal

+Paradoxically perhaps the internet of things will make computing more personal.

+From intimate tech like wearables to robots becoming part of the family, communicating effectively will require embracing the complexity of life’s contexts.

+As seen in most of the presentations at our recent CreateTech conference, our encounter with big data is in it’s early stages but leading us to remarkable insights and even emotional experiences

-As Computers Get More Personal, Big Data Gets More ComplexThe way we interact with computers is going to become more personal, more human
+The way we interact with computers is going to become more personal, more human

 We’re already seeing that to some extent with wearables